University Degree Honors

 Undergraduate students who meet honors criteria for work completed prior to the semester in which they graduate will be given honorary recognition (honor cord) at the commencement ceremony.
 The UW Oshkosh official GPA will determine whether graduation is cum laude, magna cum laude or summa cum laude.
 Students will need to have earned 60 UWO credits (including test and remedial credits) to be considered for degree honors.

 Honors designations on transcripts will be based on the entire academic record (including your final semester).
 If you qualify for a gold University Degree honor cord, you will receive it before the ceremony when you check in at the registration table for your college, lower level Kolf.
 There is no charge for this cord.
-If you think you will be graduating with degree honors, please check the official commencement list.
-Honors will be printed next to your name on the graduation list and in the commencement program as:

 * = Cum Laude